sinanazem/listing-provider/README.md

 ## Introduction

 A listing service is a database of a company that is collected from real estate brokers who agree to publish their information and listings in public.
 These companies publish their listings online to connect buyers and sellers.
-Furthermore, a listing provider in Kilid is a procedure to collect published listings from multiple sources.
-In the following, a template is presented for you to better understand and follow the project.

 ## Definitions

 #### Listing